 Should Athletes Train Individual Muscles or Only Sports Movements?

-As a trainer, I have to know how to train people from all walks of life.
-I’ve seen bodybuilders, strength athletes, middle aged men, obese housewives, trained athletes, newbies, weekend warriors, and about 100 other types of people and athletes.
+Personal trainers have to know how to train people from all walks of life.
+I’ve seen bodybuilders, strength athletes, middle-aged men, obese housewives, trained athletes, newbies, weekend warriors, and about 100 other types of people and athletes.
 No one routine can be designed for everyone.
+Sport-specific movements might be prescribed for some athletes, while others might need a beginner’s routine, while others might only want to focus on powerlifting movements like bench, squats, and deads.
+We need to always be aware of the athlete’s goals when designing a workout routine.

-Even in niches like baseball athletes, strongmen, and Olympic lifters, there is no one-size-fits-all training routine.
+Even in sport-specific niches like football, baseball, basketball, and soccer, or with other athletes such as powerlifters, bodybuilders, strongmen, and Olympic lifters, there is no one-size-fits-all training routine.
 You can’t take a baseball pitcher and train the pitching motion for 5 hours a day, 7 days a week.
 It just won’t work.
-So how do you train athletes that only need a small variety of movements to be successful at their sport?
+So how do you train athletes who only need a small variety of movements to be successful at their sport?

 The Myth

-A long standing myth about training for sports, is that you should only train the common movements for your sport, so that you can get better at those movements.
+A long-standing myth about training for sports is that you should only train in the common movements for your sport so that you can get better at those movements.
 If you know nothing about physiology, kinesiology, or basic physics, then logically that makes sense.

-However if you think about how the body really works, you will realize that the body will always find a way to perform any intended movement.
-Have you ever bench pressed and altered your shoulder, elbow, hip, knee, or foot position in order to eek out that last rep?
+However, if you think about how the body works, you will realize that the body will always find a way to perform any intended movement.
+Have you ever bench pressed and altered your shoulder, elbow, hip, knee, or foot position to eke out that last rep?

 The Truth

-Find and Train Your Weakest Link
+Find and Train The Weakest Link

 To find the weakest link, look for the most active muscle during the slowest point in your range of motion, or the most active muscle at your common point of failure.
-For example if you can’t push a bench press off your chest without help, but you can easily lock it out, then your chest is the weak point.
+For example, if you can’t push a bench press off your chest without help, but you can easily lock it out, then your chest is the weak point.
 If you can press the bar off your chest but you can’t lock it out without help, then your triceps are the weak point.

 Similarly, strengthening your back and core can help you overcome a plateau in your overhead press.
 See how everything fits together now?

-1. Yes definitely keep your elbows tucked in.
+Yes definitely keep your elbows tucked in.
 You might have to closen your grip a bit but its worth it.
 I tore my labrum from bench pressing the wrong way and that wasnt fun

 Regards